Excise: Window and related tax

 Window tax was introduced as a form of income tax, that technically preserved the financial privacy of the individual, the rationale being that wealthier individuals would have grander homes, and hence would have more windows.
 Furthermore, unlike income, windows cannot be easily hidden.
 Taxes on the same principle include hearth tax, brick tax, and wallpaper tax.
 Excise is levied at the point of manufacture; in the case of hearth tax, and window tax, their status as excise therefore depends on whether the window/hearth can philosophically be said to truly exist before the hearth/window is installed in the property.
 Though technically excise, these taxes are really just substitutes for direct taxes, rather than being levied for the usual reasons for excise.

-All of these taxes lead to avoidance behaviour that had a substantial impact on society and architecture.
+All of these taxes led to avoidance behaviour that had a substantial impact on society and architecture.
 People deliberately bricked up windows to avoid window tax, used much larger bricks to reduce their liability for brick tax, or bought plain paper and had it filled in later to avoid wallpaper tax.
 Some poor people even forced themselves to live in cold dark rooms in order to avoid paying these taxes.
 By contrast, extremely wealthy individuals would sometimes parade their ability to pay the tax, as a way of showing off their wealth, by flooding their properties with windows—even to the point of installing fake ones—using fine brickwork, covering their interiors with wallpaper, and having several fireplaces in each room.

 Newspapers and advertising

 Newspapers were taxed in the United Kingdom from 1712 until 1853.
 The original tax was increased with the Stamps Act 1814, when it was stipulated at 4d per copy.
 Since this made it extremely expensive for working-class families (doubling the price of a newspaper), it was pejoratively referred to as a "tax on knowledge", with people forced to rent newspapers on a per-hour basis, or else pool money together in order to buy and share.
-This resulted in a situation where even out-of-date newspapers were widely sought-after.
+This resulted in a situation where even out-of-date newspapers were widely sought after.

 Advertisement Duty was also stipulated in the same laws and was also charged on a "per unit" basis, irrespective of the size or nature of the advertisement.
 Until 1833 the cost was 3s 6d, after which it was reduced to 1s 6d.